enteleform-releases/SublimeText--SlideNav/README.md

 Easily create slide presentations in Sublime Text with SublimeSlides

-Also includes a customizable file launcher
+Also includes a customizable file launcher to quickly open media files during your presentation

 ## FEATURES